 For the shell lining optimization solution submitted to TISCO at the beginning of 2016, Zhang Tiebin, the product support manager for Metso mill lining, explained: “Metso optimizes the charge motion of the material in the SAG mill by changing the lifting angle and height of the shell lining.
 This way, the direct media-to-liner impact can be reduced to minimize liner wear and improve grinding efficiency.
 In the design process, we take into full consideration the types of feed materials, mill speed, maintenance plan, safety, impact and material selection etc. Metso has improved the material properties, such as hardness and thickness, so that its hardness and toughness correspond to the working conditions.
 As a result, we have improved the resistance to breakage and increased the service life of the shell lining.”

 “I have seen Metso’s simulation software.
-It is obvious that the face angel of the lifter is of great importance in securing an optimal charge motion.
+It is obvious that the face angle of the lifter is of great importance in securing an optimal charge motion.
 It determines the design.
 The technology to make the ideal shape and profile of the liners is unique to Metso,” Mr. Bai expresses his appreciation of Metso’s optimization capability.

-From installation of the first shell lining in July 2016 to the third set currently in operation, optimization of the shell lining has never stopped.
+From the installation of the first shell lining in July 2016 to the third set currently in operation, optimization of the shell lining has never stopped.
 TISCO has measured that the service life of the shell lining has increased from 70 days to 75 days.
 “Our requirement for mill linings is stable quality and easy replacement to ensure efficient maintenance,” says Mr. Bai.
 “Another advantage of the Metso mill lining is the easy disassembly, no matter how high the hardness or the thickness.
 This is due to its low and almost negligible impact deformation.”

 “Frankly, Metso is the only one with such design capabilities,” says Li Jinjun.